gi0baro/tonio/README.md

 ```
 </td></tr></table>

-Coroutines passed to `spawn` get schedule onto the runtime immediately.
-Using `yield` or `await` on the return value of `spawn` just waits for the coroutines to complete and retreive the results.
+Coroutines passed to `spawn` get scheduled onto the runtime immediately.
+Using `yield` or `await` on the return value of `spawn` just waits for the coroutines to complete and retrieve the results.

+When results are not needed, `spawn.without_results` waits for completion without collecting them. `spawn.without_tracking` schedules the coroutines and returns nothing at all, for fire-and-forget work.

 #### Blocking tasks